Maghreb Virtual Science Library

-About
+The Maghreb Virtual Science Library program is an initiative of CRDF Global.

+Description

 The Maghreb Virtual Science Library (MVSL) Program provides full-text access to thousands of science and engineering journals and databases to researchers in the Maghreb, improves the international dissemination of research from the region, and supports new online tools for discovering and working with collaborators in the Maghreb.
 The most visible parts of the MVSL Program are the MVSL [maghrebvsl.org website] and the national portals where each country’s full text journal articles can be comprehensively searched and accessed.
 Behind the scenes, the MVSL program includes consultations and workshops involving all of the implementing partners to assure that the users are supported to get the most from the system and to assure that the web-based systems are operating smoothly.

-Mission and Objectives

-The MVSL project aims to establish a sustainable resource for international collaboration and knowledge access and dissemination for the academic community in the Maghreb through cutting-edge access to technologies and expert support for users, administrators, and decision makers.

-Access

-In partnership with the responsible organizations in each country, CRDF Global aims to transform scholarly communication across the region.

-The MVSL Program leverages cutting edge technologies to provide an efficient and intuitive research platform through which scientists are able to search a single, up-to-date database of all of the resources available to them, encouraging exploration and scientific discovery.

-The program also seeks to enhance the range of resources available through country portals by forging partnerships with international programs and providing negotiation support to regional partners to secure sustainable access to licensed scientific resources.

-Dissemination

-The MVSL Program aims to promote the global dissemination of scientific output from the region by providing support and offering technologies to ensure that dissertations, nationally published journals, reports, and monographs can be found and read by colleagues across the globe.

-Through the adoption of open-access protocols, the MVSL Program aims to expand the global visibility and impact of new knowledge originating from the Maghreb.

-Collaboration

-The MVSL Program will combine tools for access and dissemination with tools for colleague discovery and collaboration across institutions and national borders.
-If the researcher permits it, the MVSL site will suggest potential new collaborators based on research interests and search requests.

-The MVSL Program will support new and existing collaborations through a web-based toolset that is integrated into each MVSL country site.

 Countries

 Although the MVSL Program is initially working with Morocco, Algeria, and Tunisia, the Program will expand to include Mauritania, and, as circumstances and funding permit, Libya.